tongkiankiat/SimpleLLM/README.md

 # SimpleLLM
-A SimpleLLM trained on a single text dataset
+A SimpleLLM created using PyTorch trained on a single text dataset